mhaack/halloween-pumpkin-fire/readme.md

 [![Build Status](https://circleci.com/gh/mhaack/halloween-pumpkin-fire/tree/master.svg?style=shield)](https://circleci.com/gh/mhaack/halloween-pumpkin-fire/tree/master)

 A flame throwing Jack-O-Lantern is a real Halloween highlight and definitely something to impress the trick-or-treaters and your neighbors.
-A internet controlled IoT flame throwing Jack-O-Lantern is even better.
+An internet controlled IoT flame throwing Jack-O-Lantern is even better.

+This Jack-O-Lantern is internet connected and can be controlled via MQTT protocol.
+That way the project can be integrated into a home automation solution like [OpenHab](https://www.openhab.org) or [Home Assistant](https://www.home-assistant.io) to control the flamethrower from there or via Alexa or Google Home.

 Your are anti-Halloween?
-This is for you as well, a little fire will make even the most bold of people think twice about approaching your door and to risk life for the chance of a tiny box of sweets.
+This is for you as well, a little fire will make even the most bold of people think twice about approaching your door.

-This is actually my second version of the flame throwing jack-o'-lantern 😀 I already build one last year using a modified room spray.
-But these do not allow to control the flame directly so I decided I need to build a more pro version which allows to control the duration of the flame.
+This is actually my second version of the flame throwing Jack-O-Lantern.
+I already build one last year using a modified room spray.
+But these do not allow to control the flame directly so I decided I need to build a more pro version which allows to control the duration and intensity of the flame.

 This repository contains the Arduino software of the project and some details about the electronics.
-The fill project description including the preparation of the pumpkin, the flamethrower part and the full assemble can be found on Hackster.io.
+The full project description including the preparation of the pumpkin, the flamethrower part and the entire assembly can be found on Hackster.io.

 ## Hardware
 * ESP8266 (Wemos D1 mini, Nodemcu) or ESP32